Eurydia/notes-on-clean-programming-language/src/pages/appendix-a/index.md

 ## Introdution

-This appendix be referred to by other parts of the reference to increase readability and clarity.
+This appendix is referred to by other parts of the reference to increase readability and clarity.